 FLASH UPDATE (12/04/19): As of today the free Flash-based games such as Scrabble Sprint are still working.
 In Google Chrome, to open the games you must now re-allow the Adobe Flash Player for my website every time you re-open Chrome.

 OTHER BROWSERS: In some browsers, the easiest way to allow Flash for my site is to click the red rectangle under the "Free Online Brain Games" heading in the sidebar at right.
 This should open a pop-up message asking whether you want to Allow Adobe Flash.
 See below for alternative methods for allowing Flash.

 Through this year and next (2019-2020), the major browser companies including Google, Apple, Mozilla, and Microsoft will restrict Adobe Flash more and more.
 They are coordinating together with Adobe to remove Flash from the internet entirely.
-By December 2020 the Flash games will stop working completely.
+After December 31, 2020 the Flash games will stop working completely.

 This is not what I personally would want to see happen.
 Unfortunately it is out of my control.
 The browser companies have their reasons.